cup of wrath

 This other ground represents people who receive the Word, but it's fruitless in them.
 It's doesn't grow strong because they have thorns springing up that overpower it.
 It can't mature because it gets overpowered by sin.

-In this parable, the thorns that choke the seedlings are like strongholds of sin.
-They live in us, and by their nature they are obstacles to the Word of God.
-The thorns compete against the Word, preventing it from maturing and making seed.
+In this parable, the thorns and weeds that choke the seedlings are strongholds of sin.
+They are obstacles that compete with the Word of God.
+The thorns suppress the Word, preventing it from maturing and making seed.
 We must strengthen the good seed in us, and not the thorns.

 We must confront strongholds of sin.